 You will be charged a $100 fee.
 You will need to pay it at the Bursar's Office, located at 1244 Blossom St.

-Sessions are held in the Strom Thurmond Wellness and Fitness Center, Suite 302.
+Students who prefer to meet in person will meet in the Strom Thurmond Wellness and Fitness Center, Suite 302.

 To find us, enter the main doors and go up the main lobby stairs.
 Continue straight ahead.
 Our office is at the end of the balcony, on the right.